ToriiX/Iris__dataset_EDA/README.md

 ## Takeaways:

 ### There is a clear morphological differentiation between I. setosa and the two other species I. virginica, and I. versicolor. - I. setosa can easily be differentiated from the two other species due to a significantly smaller petal size.
-I. versicolor inhabit intermediate features of I. setosa, and I. virginica, but are closer to the latter, with which it overlaps in all of the measurements.
+I. versicolor possesses intermediate features of I. setosa, and I. virginica, but are closer to the latter, with which it overlaps in all of the measurements.

 ### By looking at the petals alone, it is possible to distinguish the majority of I. virginica and I. veriscolor plants.
 However, due to overlap, it will create a significant classification error.
 By including more features in the classification, the accuracy can be improved.